 - Keyword Metadata

-Keyword metadata are the search phrases that people type when they want to find your page.
+Keyword metadata is rarely if ever used to tabulate search engine rankings.
+However, you should already know your keyword phrases, so it doesn't hurt to add them into your keyword metadata.
 You’ll want to include a variety of phrases.
-However, don’t get greedy: if your list becomes excessive, the browser may completely ignore the data.
 As a general rule, try to keep it to about 6-8 phrases with each phrase consisting of 1-4 words.
 A great example would be "computer science degree."

 4. Have a link-worthy site